 The Fund and the Subsidiary are deemed "commodity pools" and the Adviser is considered a "commodity pool operator" with respect to the Fund under the CEA.
-The Adviser is therefore subject to regulation by NFA.
+The Adviser is therefore subject to regulation by the SEC and the CFTC.
+The Adviser is also subject to regulation by NFA.
 The regulatory requirements governing the use of commodity futures, or options, certain swaps or certain other investments could change at any time.

-The CFTC and the U.S. commodities exchanges impose limits referred to as "speculative position limits" on the maximum net long or net short speculative positions that any person may hold or control in any particular futures, options contracts or swaps traded on U.S. commodities exchanges, as described under "Additional Principal Risk Information about the Fund - Position Limits Risk" in this section of this prospectus.
+The CFTC and the U.S. commodities exchanges impose limits referred to as "speculative position limits" on the maximum net long or net short speculative positions that any person may hold or control in any particular futures, options contracts or swaps traded on U.S. commodities exchanges, as described under "Additional Principal Risk Information about the Fund - Position Limits Risk" in this section of this Prospectus.